Safety Is Our #1 Priority

 Request your Med Evac safety poster today!

-Med Evac is pleased to offer you a safety poster that you can display at your facility or agency.
-The poster has some good tips and reminders when operating around an aircraft.
-Please send an e-mail to the member below with your mailing address and we will send it off.
+We are pleased to offer agencies within Med Evac’s response area a safety poster to display at your facility or agency.
+The poster provides useful tips and reminders for operating safely around an aircraft.

 Do you have a windsock?